boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 This section describes how to record your environment, create a map out of the record and localize yourself within it.

-#### Ensure the ROKIT Locator software is reachable from your computer
+#### Ensure the ROKIT Locator is reachable from your computer

-Make sure the ROKIT Locator software is installed and running on a computer in your network.
+Make sure the ROKIT Locator is installed and running on a computer in your network.
 You can test this by running the following command in a terminal (replace `<LOCATOR_IP>` by the IP address of the computer running the ROKIT Locator):
 ```sh
 curl --header "Content-Type: application/json" --request POST --data '{"jsonrpc":"2.0","method":"aboutModulesList","params":{"query":{}},"id":1}' http://<LOCATOR_IP>:8080
 ```